 Once you arrive in Calgary, AB, you have many options for accommodations, but we recommend you stay in Okotoks, AB, where Joe Buck Fly Fishing headquarters is located!

 Okotoks ("Oak-o-tokes") is a small town just 15 minutes south of Calgary.
 It has all of the amenities of a big city, but with the quaintness and convenience of a Southern-Alberta small town.
 Nestled in the Foothills, Okotoks offers easy access to the Bow River and other incredible streams.

-TO FISH THE BOW?
+BEST TIMES TO FISH

 Spring, summer, and early fall offer unique fishing opportunities.
 So long as the ice is out, the fishing is on!

 In Alberta, spring is usually mid-April to late-May.
 Nymphing and streamers can be excellent, as well as the potential of the some dry fly fishing.
 On the right day, Blue-Wing Olives and Mother’s Day Caddis are a possibility.

 June to July is typically run-off season, depending on the winter’s snow pack—stoneflies, caddis, PMD’s hatch mean the fishing can be downright amazing.
 By late August, the long summer days shorten, Hopper fishing is in full swing, and Rainbow Trout are ripping fly line off your reel.